ericfuerstenberg/terraform-wavefront-alerts/README.md

 ## Alerts as code!
 ### Configuring monitoring by hand is fragile and tedious.
-*Setting up a new dashboard?* You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needed. *Creating new alerts?* Copy/paste alert expressions and conditions, double check that you have your fire/resolve values set, etc. *Updating existing alerts or dashboards?* My team switched metrics sources and all of our alerts and dashboard are broken.
+*Setting up a new dashboard?* You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needed. *Creating new alerts?* Copy/paste alert expressions and conditions, double check that you have your fire/resolve values set, what was that tag that I needed to apply again? *Updating existing alerts or dashboards?* My team switched metrics sources and all of our alerts and dashboard are broken.
 Do I seriously have to navigate the UI and fix each one individually?

 *Arghh!
 Why so many manual touchpoints?!*